wdl339/chfs/docs/lab3/raft.md

 3. Modify all the codes related to the log you have implemented before.
 (E.g. number of logs)
 4. Restore the snapshot in the raft constructor.

-You should pass the 3 test cases of RaftTestPart4.
-(4 points + 3 points + 3 points)
+You should pass the 3 test cases of RaftTestPart4:
+* `RaftTestPart4.BasicSnapshot`
+* `RaftTestPart4.RestoreSnapshot`
+* `RaftTestPart4.OverrideSnapshot`

 Hints: